Local Pub Guide

 Posh lakeside hotel, the bay café bar has access to the garden with good views.
 Beware of the prices.

 Busy town centre pub with large main bar and smaller adjoining dining areas, popular with locals and visitors.
 Large outside seating area overlooking the bustling town centre and main road.
+Small rear car park for residents only.
 Live Sports TV of most major events, also juke box and weekly quizzes.
 It is very handy for buses from Kelsick Road.
 Open for breakfast and serving food all day.
-Monday Cask Club all ales £2.49 pint.
+Monday and Thursday Cask Club all ales £2.99 pint.

 - Ambleside Inn ku.oc.nniediselbmaeht@ofni(015394) 93333 Market Place Ambleside LA22 9BU